Professor Emerita

 In 2021, I celebrated 40 years as an occupational therapist.
 A UBC graduate, I began my career in Halifax, NS in hospital-based practice, and had the pleasure of mentoring lots of fieldwork students from across Canada.
 My interest in research and academia was piqued and took me to graduate school in Seattle, WA, followed by a faculty position at UBC.
 I was occupational therapy fieldwork coordinator and senior instructor before a short hiatus to complete a doctoral degree in health care and epidemiology, also at UBC.

-I especially enjoy the combination of learning, teaching, and research that comes with my role at UBC because of the collaborations with students, interdisciplinary colleagues, and people living with chronic illness engaged in teaching and research.
+I especially enjoyed the combination of learning, teaching, and research that came with my role at UBC because of the collaborations with students, interdisciplinary colleagues, and people living with chronic illness engaged in teaching and research.
 I’ve held leadership positions like department head, and served as President of the Association of Rheumatology Health Professionals (2005-06) and the Canadian Association of Occupational Therapists (2018-20).

 My professional contributions have been recognized by Canadian Association of Occupational Therapists’ Muriel Driver Memorial Lectureship and designation as Fellow (FCAOT); and with Distinguished Scholar and Lifetime Achievement Awards from the Association of Rheumatology Health Professionals.
 I’m grateful for the acknowledgements, however, the best reward is teaming up with fellow volunteers on many wonderful projects.